In this 12th episode of our Cat & Mouse podcast, we spoke with yet another online fraudster we met on the dark web.

 If we are to believe Anonymous T, money laundering is present everywhere.
 But there’s one particular place fraud managers should stay focused on: online gambling sites.
 It’s something we’re very proud to help with here at SEON, whether it’s by monitoring transaction volume, or by supporting a complete user profiling during iGaming onboarding.

-Click here to learn more about how SEON can help with AML detection.
+Click here to learn more about how SEON can help with AML fraud detection.

 Jimmy is the CCO of SEON and brings his in-depth experience of fraud-fighting to assist fraud teams everywhere.